tardate/LittleArduinoProjects/BoldportClub/Emergency/README.md

 # #257 Emergency

-Pimp the Boldport Clup Emergency kit (Project #2) .. now a LED blinky with 3 passives and a transistor (Esaki Effect)
+Pimp the Boldport Club Emergency kit (Project #2) .. now a LED blinky with 3 passives and a transistor (Esaki Effect)

 Here's a quick video to show it working..